Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 ## Introduction

-This problem set consists of training a deep neural network to approximate the analytic Black-Scholes pricer of a standard European put option.
+This problem set consists of training a deep neural network to approximate the analytic Black-Scholes price of a European Put option.
 The neural net will be evaluated on a validation set defined on a closed domain of input parameters.
 Your goal is to obtain the best model performance (ie. Mean and Maximum Squared Error).

-## Black Scholes Model
+## Black-Scholes Model

-The Black-Scholes Model (BSM) was concieved by a McMaster alumni Myron Scholes and his co-author Fischer Black.
-From the BSM, one can derive an analytic solution to a European Put option, the solution has been provided to you in `utils/black_scholes.py`.
+The Black-Scholes Model was concieved by McMaster alumni Myron Scholes and his co-author Fischer Black.
+From Black-Scholes, one can derive an analytic solution to a European Put option, the solution has been provided to you in `utils/black_scholes.py`.
 The pricer takes in the following variables:

-- Stock price (S)
+- Underlying stock price (S)
-- Strike (K)
+- Strike price (K)
 - Time to maturity (T)
 - Risk free interest rate (r)
 - Volatility (sigma)